-On Saturday 16 April, the barrio of Benimaclet will host a fresh food market and an eco-organic tapas tour.
-Revving up to the event, and recently back from Italy where I was lucky to take part in an olive oil tasting under the guidance of olive oil expert Johnny Madge, we dive into the slippery world of olive oil to find out what really is in those bottles labelled as Extra Virgin.
+##A few years back, i went to Italy and I was lucky to take part in an olive oil tasting under the guidance of olive oil expert Johnny Madge.
+We dived into the slippery world of olive oil to find out what really is in those bottles labelled as Extra Virgin.

 As it is widely known, olive oil has a host of health-giving benefits including being anti-carcinogenic, improving intestinal health and its ability to lower cholesterol, which is lucky if it is your job to taste olive oil all day!
 It also proves why we should perhaps look a little more closely at the difference between organic and non-organic virgin oil.